Are you prepared?

 6 April 2026

-Consultation on the revised code of practice during recognition and derecognition processes and proposals on unfair practices in electronic ballots published on 4 February 2026 and closes at 11:59pm on 1 April 2026.
+Consultation on the revised code of practice during recognition and derecognition processes and proposals on unfair practices in electronic ballots (closed).

 Sexual harassment protected disclosures